A Broader View of Thompson Sampling: Introduction

 \section{Introduction}

-\textbf{Background and motivation.} Thompson Sampling is a heuristic algorithm, introduced by \cite{thompson1933likelihood} in the context of solving treatment allocation in medical trials; the objective is to maximize patient outcomes while simultaneously learning the best treatment.
-This motivating application has since been abstracted to what we recognize today as the multi-armed bandit (MAB) problem.
-The algorithm proceeds in each round to sample from the posterior distribution, the updated belief over problem parameters, and then select the treatment (arm) that is perceived to be optimal in the sampled environment.
+\textbf{Background and motivation.} Thompson Sampling is a heuristic Bayesian algorithm, introduced by \cite{thompson1933likelihood} in the context of solving treatment allocation in medical trials; the objective is to maximize patient outcomes while simultaneously learning the best treatment.
+(This motivating application has since been abstracted to what we recognize today as the multi-armed bandit (MAB) problem.)
+Thompson Sampling is initialized with a prior distribution (belief) over system parameters, and then proceeds in each round to sample from a posterior distribution, the updated belief over problem parameters based on data observed to that point, selecting the treatment (arm) that is perceived to be optimal in the sampled environment.
+In other words, its basic design interleaves a simple sampling based approach with Bayes rule.

-While Thompson Sampling remained obscure throughout the 20th century, the MAB problem has attracted significant attention ever since it was formalized by \cite{robbins1952some}.
-In addition to formalizing the problem, that paper made a foundational observation about the tension between exploration and exploitation: any procedure aiming to maximize long-run average reward must explore all arms infinitely often.
-In continuation of this principle, a landmark paper by \cite{lai1985asymptotically} introduced the notion of {\it regret}, the loss incurred by a policy relative to an oracle that knows the identity of the best arm, and proposed a policy that carefully assigns (infinitely many) pulls to each arm to achieve the minimal possible growth rate of regret.
-This policy was later simplified to the Upper Confidence Bound (UCB) algorithm, popularized by \cite{auer2002finite}.
+While Thompson Sampling remained obscure throughout the 20th century, the MAB problem has attracted significant attention ever since its first definitive formulation by \cite{robbins1952some}.
+In addition to formalizing the problem, that paper made a foundational observation about the basic tension between {\it exploration} and {\it exploitation} that is central to online learning: any procedure aiming to maximize long-run average reward must explore all arms infinitely often to avoid ``missing" the optimal arm.
+In continuation of this principle, a landmark paper by \cite{lai1985asymptotically} introduced the notion of {\it regret}, the loss incurred by any sequential decision rule relative to an oracle that knows the identity of the best arm, and proposed a policy that carefully assigns (infinitely many) pulls to each arm to achieve the minimal possible growth rate of regret.
+This policy was later simplified to the ubiquitous Upper Confidence Bound (UCB) algorithm, popularized by \cite{auer2002finite}.